KumarP-India/TorrentialPi/Setup.md

 > Don't put `<>`

-Fourth is the USB Transfer Automation Script.
+Third is  USB Transfer Automation Script.

 We use `udev` for this so open it on the editor (`nano`)